March 4th, 2007

 (Make sure each slice would have a decorative nut)

-9. Bake in the oven (that has been pre-heated at 180 degrees) for 25 - 30 minutes.
+9. Bake in the oven (that has been pre-heated to 180 degrees) for 18 to 22 minutes.
 It’s cooked when the edges have gone slightly dry, the top is shiny & has cracked.
 The centre of the brownie shoudn’t be wobbly when shook.
 Remember: the toothpick method won’t work on this fudgy brownie!

 10. Leave aside to cool.
 Don’t cut until they’ve reached room temperature, or even better leave it untouched for a WHOLE DAY to rest - I can promise you, it’ll taste better tenfold.